Kenya Food Guide

 Irio

-A mashed mixture of potatoes, peas, maize, and greens.
-Often served as a side dish with nyama choma or stew.
+Potatoes, peas, maize and greens mashed together, often served as a side with nyama choma or stew.

 Githeri

-A hearty stew made with maize and beans.
-A staple food in many Kenyan households.
+A filling stew of maize and beans, relied on in many Kenyan households.

 Pilau

-Spiced rice cooked with meat or vegetables.
-A flavorful and aromatic dish often served at special occasions.
+Spiced rice cooked with meat or vegetables, aromatic and usually saved for special occasions.

 Chapati